AdCa09/API/README.md

-# API PHP basée sur le modèle MVC (sans Vue)
+# PHP API Based on the MVC Model (Without View)

 ## Description

-Cette API a été développée dans le cadre de notre cours sur PHP.
-Elle suit le modèle MVC, bien que la partie "Vue" soit absente, l'accent étant mis uniquement sur le Contrôleur et le Modèle.
-L'API permet de réaliser des opérations CRUD (Create, Read, Update, Delete) sur une ressource spécifique.
+This API was developed as part of our PHP course.
+It follows the MVC model, although the "View" part is absent, with a focus solely on the Controller and Model.
+The API allows for CRUD (Create, Read, Update, Delete) operations on a specific resource.

-## Fonctionnalités
+## Features

-L'API supporte les opérations suivantes :
+The API supports the following operations:

-- **GET /resource** : Récupère tous les éléments de la ressource.
+- **GET /resource**: Retrieves all items of the resource.
-- **GET /resource/{id}** : Récupère un élément spécifique en utilisant son `id`.
+- **GET /resource/{id}**: Retrieves a specific item using its `id`.
-- **POST /resource** : Crée un nouvel élément de la ressource.
+- **POST /resource**: Creates a new item for the resource.
-- **PUT /resource/{id}** : Met à jour un élément existant basé sur son `id`.
+- **PUT /resource/{id}**: Updates an existing item based on its `id`.
-- **DELETE /resource/{id}** : Supprime un élément spécifique en utilisant son `id`.
+- **DELETE /resource/{id}**: Deletes a specific item using its `id`.

-## Structure du Projet
+## Project Structure

-Le projet suit une architecture MVC :
+The project follows an MVC architecture:

-- **Modèle (Model)** : Contient la logique de l'application, notamment les interactions avec la base de données.
+- **Model**: Contains the application logic, particularly interactions with the database.
-- **Contrôleur (Controller)** : Gère les requêtes HTTP et envoie les réponses appropriées.
+- **Controller**: Handles HTTP requests and sends appropriate responses.
-- **Pas de Vue (View)** : Cette API n'inclut pas de vue, étant destinée à une utilisation directe par des clients (comme un frontend ou un autre service).
+- **No View**: This API does not include a view, as it is intended for direct use by clients (such as a frontend or another service).